meditationstuff/protocol_1/index.md

 effortless, spontaneous, automatic, costless, peaceful, exciting, enjoyable…

+\*

+(copied from <a href="#eternity-suffering-death">eternity, suffering, death</a> :) "objective identity" / "you are a confluence of 'universe;" / any confluence will identify with it's identity as it were / any reconstitution as such will feel like "you" / let's see what it does, doesn't need anything o top of that or separate from that / not a soverign and crystalline soul / ...

 [<a href="#158da1th">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]